 Red Dragon Armoury is a UK based designer and manufacturer of affordable HEMA gear.
-HEMA (Historical European Martial Arts) is a growing community of dedicated martial artists recreating the techniques and traditions from the fighting schools of Europe.
+HEMA (Historical European Martial Arts) is a growing community of dedicated martial artists recreating the techniques and traditions from the medieval fighting schools of Europe.
 These disciplines include work with the longsword, single-hand sword and buckler, dagger, wrestling and more.
 In addition to localized study groups armored and un-armored (blossfechten) tournament fighting is being held in several large annual events all over the world.
 Red Dragon Armoury is dedicated to bringing these groups affordable and safe gear that is suitable for a wide range of pursuits.

-Rawlings Synthetic Sparring Swords
+Red Dragon Synthetic Sparring Swords

 Click here for a run down of all of the available options.